 Sequential curricula should be developed for each subject area.
-Curricula are to be aligned with the curriculum frameworks and used to plan instruction leading to student proficiency on Arkansas' content standards.
+Curricula are to be aligned with the curriculum frameworks and used to plan instruction leading to student proficiency on the Arkansas' Academic Standards.
 Curricula should be in alignment with the District's vision, mission, goals, and educational philosophy.
 Student achievement is increased through an integrated curriculum that promotes continuity and a growth in skills and knowledge from grade to grade and from school to school.
 Therefore, the Board desires that unnecessary duplication of work among the various grades and schools be eliminated and that courses of study and their corresponding content guides be coordinated effectively.

-The Board of Education is responsible for reviewing and approving all instructional programs offered by the District as well as approving significant changes to courses or course materials before they are implemented.
+The Board of Education is responsible for reviewing and approving all instructional programs offered by the District as well as approving significant changes to course or course materials before they are implemented.
 The Superintendent is responsible for making curriculum recommendations.

-Each school shall review each curriculum area annually to address the continued relevancy, adequacy, and cost effectiveness of individual courses and instructional programs and to ensure each area is aligned with the current curriculum frameworks and course content standards approved by the State Board of Education, Each school's administration shall implement a monitoring process to ensure that the instructional content of each course offered is consistent with the content standards and curriculum frameworks approved by the State Board of Education.2
+Each school shall review each curriculum area annually to address the continued relevancy, adequacy, and cost effectiveness of individual courses and instructional programs and to ensure each area is aligned with the current curriculum frameworks and course content standards approved by the State Board of Education.
+Each school's administration shall implement a monitoring process to ensure that the instructional content of each course offered is consistent with the content standards and curriculum frameworks approved by the State Board of Education.
+Description of Education.

-Notes: 1 A.C.A. § 6-15-101 requires school boards to adopt and implement the academic standards and expected outcomes that have been defined by the State Board.
-The Standards Checklist requires the adoption be noted in the district's board minutes.
+Notes: A.C.A. § 6-15-101 requires school boards to adopt and implement the academic standards and expected outcomes that have been defined by the State Board, which should be indicated by the adoption being noted in the district's board minutes.

-2 A.C.A. § 6-15-1505(b) requires each district's superintendent to submit a letter of assurance to ADE by October 1 of each year that the content of each class and subject area is aligned to the content standards and curriculum frameworks developed by the state board under its plan developed pursuant to A.C.A. § 6-15-1502(a).
+A.C.A. § 6-15-1505(b) requires each district's superintendent to submit a letter of assurance to ADE by October 1 of each year that the content of each class and subject area is aligned to the academic standards and curriculum frameworks developed by the State Board under its plan developed pursuant to A.C.A. § 6-15-1502(a).

-Legal References: Standards for Accreditation 9.01.2, 7.04.2
+Legal References: Standards for Accreditation 1-A.1, 1-A.4